-1:30 to 2:30 and 3 to 4:15 p.m.-Sunday After-
+1:30 to 2:30 and 3 to 4:15 p.m.-Sunday Afternoon Concert

-noon Concert Presenting Anthony Linden, nationally known American flutist, as guest artist, the weekly Sunday Afternoon Concert will be concluding section.
-Barbara Blanchard and Ethel Wakefield, sopranos, and Margaret O'Dea and Eva Gruninger Atkinson, contraltos, form a quartet which will sing gospel hymns and songs during the second period.
+Presenting Anthony Linden, nationally known American flutist, as guest artist, the weekly Sunday Afternoon Concert will be broadcast.

 Accompanied by his wife, Emily Linden, he will play one of her compositions, "The Don," and a French arrangement for flute and piano of Debussy's strangely lovely "prelude symphonique," "The Afternoon of a Faun."